cwqt/site/posts/2022-05-08-startup-dsls.md

-they've wiped the floor with Sequlize, TypeORM, MikroORM et al. It's a bit of a let down, especially with a company whose product seemingly revolves around DX, to not have something so fundamental, and then additionally ignore the wishes of their community for several years kind of fucks me off
+they've wiped the floor with Sequlize, TypeORM, MikroORM et al. It's a bit of a let down, especially with a company whose product seemingly revolves around DX, to not have something so fundamental, and then additionally ignore the wishes of their community for several years kind of grates on me

 Same as Terraform, a couple of meta-products that stitch together Prisma files by effectively `cat`ing them together have come up: